 Aside from evidence disappearing or being destroyed, the at-fault party could move away, medical records may be misplaced, witnesses may pass away, etc.

 Exceptions to the Three-Year Car Accident Statute of Limitations in New Mexico

-The first exception to the three-year deadline involves property damage claims.
+The first exception to the New Mexico three-year auto accident deadline involves property damage claims.
 The deadline for property damage in a car accident is four years.
 In non-injury claims, you typically have another year to file.
 However, if you have injuries and property damage, you must file earlier.